facebook/react-native-website/website/versioned_docs/version-0.72/accessibility.md

 - **menubar** Used when a component is a container of multiple menus.
 - **menuitem** Used to represent an item within a menu.
 - **none** Used when the element has no role.
-- **progressbar** Used to represent a component which indicates progress of a task.
+- **progressbar** Used to represent a component that indicates the progress of a task.
 - **radio** Used to represent a radio button.
 - **radiogroup** Used to represent a group of radio buttons.
 - **scrollbar** Used to represent a scroll bar.
-- **search** Used when the text field element should also be treated as a search field.
+- **search** Used when a text field element should also be treated as a search field.
-- **spinbutton** Used to represent a button which opens a list of choices.
+- **spinbutton** Used to represent a button that opens a list of choices.
 - **summary** Used when an element can be used to provide a quick summary of current conditions in the app when the app first launches.
-- **switch** Used to represent a switch which can be turned on and off.
+- **switch** Used to represent a switch that can be turned on and off.
 - **tab** Used to represent a tab.
 - **tablist** Used to represent a list of tabs.
 - **text** Used when the element should be treated as static text that cannot change.
 - **timer** Used to represent a timer.
 - **togglebutton** Used to represent a toggle button.
 Should be used with accessibilityState checked to indicate if the button is toggled on or off.
-- **toolbar** Used to represent a tool bar (a container of action buttons or components).
+- **toolbar** Used to represent a toolbar (a container of action buttons or components).
 - **grid** Used with ScrollView, VirtualizedList, FlatList, or SectionList to represent a grid.
-Adds the in/out of grid announcements to the android GridView.
+Adds the in/out of grid announcements to Android's GridView.

 ### `accessibilityState`

-Describes the current state of a component to the user of an assistive technology.
+Describes the current state of a component to the assistive technology user.

 `accessibilityState` is an object.
 It contains the following fields: